-3.1.3 RINEX V3 (MGEX) Archive
+3.1.2 RINEX V3 (MGEX) Campaign Archive

-During 2016, the CDDIS continued the archiving of data in RINEX V3 format from multi-GNSS receivers participating in the Multi-GNSS Experiment (MGEX) as well as products derived from the analysis of these data.
-The data include all available multi-GNSS signals (e.g., Galileo, QZSS, SBAS, BeiDou, and IRNSS) in addition to GPS and GLONASS.
-These data, in RINEX V3 format but using the 8.3.Z filename specification, continue to be archived in a campaign directory structure at CDDIS (/gnss/campaign/mgex/data).
-The summary of the MGEX data holdings at the CDDIS is shown in Table 2 below.
-Daily status files are also provided that summarize the MGEX data holdings; however, data quality information, generated for data holdings in RINEX V2 format, is not available through the software used by CDDIS to summarize data in RINEX V3 format.
-CDDIS continues to investigate and evaluate software capable of providing data summary/QC information for RINEX V3 data.
-As station operators converted RINEX V3 data to the long, RINEX V3 filename specification (see section 3.1.2), the amount of data archived in the campaign directories has decreased.
+During 2017, the CDDIS continued the archiving of data in RINEX V3 format from multi-GNSS receivers participating in the Multi-GNSS Experiment (MGEX) as well as products derived from the analysis of these data.
+Any data in RINEX V3 format but using the 8.3.Z filename specification, continue to be archived in a campaign directory structure at CDDIS (/gnss/campaign/mgex/data).
+In 2017, data from only one site

+(TWTF) were archived in this manner.
+All other sites providing RINEX V3 data utilize the RINEX V3 naming convention and are archived in the operational GNSS directories.

-The CDDIS also added a merged, multi-GNSS broadcast ephemeris file containing GPS, GLONASS, Galileo, BeiDou, QZSS, and SBAS ephemerides from MGEX stations.
-This file, generate by colleagues at the Technical University in Munich (TUM) and Deutsches Zentrum f'ur Luft- und Raumfahrt (DLR), is similar to the daily and hourly concatenated broadcast message files in RINEX V2 format provided by the CDDIS for the operational GPS+GLONASS data sets; it contains all the unique broadcast navigation messages for the day.
-The file, named brdmDDD0.YYp.Z, is stored in daily subdirectories within the MGEX campaign archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYYY/DDD/YYp) and in a yearly top level subdirectory (/gnss/data/campaign/mgex/daily/rinex3/YYYY/brdm).
+The CDDIS continues to archive a merged, multi-GNSS broadcast ephemeris file containing GPS, GLONASS, Galileo, BeiDou, QZSS, and SBAS ephemerides.
+This file, generate by colleagues at the Technical University in Munich (TUM) and Deutsches Zentrum f ur Luft- und Raumfahrt (DLR), is similar to the daily and hourly concatenated broadcast message files in RINEX V2 format provided by the CDDIS for the operational GPS+GLONASS data sets; it contains all the unique broadcast navigation messages for the day.
+The file, named brdmDDD0.YYp.Z, is stored in daily subdirectories within the MGEX campaign archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYYY/DDD/YYp) and in a yearly top level subdirectory (/gnss/data/campaign/mgex/daily/rinex3/YYY/brdm).